jacobmacleod/collaborative-notes/README.md

 ## Usage

 To connect the editor to other users of the editor, click the Join Room button.
 Enter the name of the room you want to join to join that room.
+Room names are not case sensitive.
 Type in the editor and the editor should update on all instances of [collaborative-notes.com](https://collaborative-notes.com/) with the same room name.

 If there is text in the editor before a room is joined, it will disappear when a room is joined.